 The collections kept in the CDF Library, Archive & Museum include a considerable part of the history and social memory of the Galapagos Islands.
 Books, magazines, reports, manuscripts, reports, notes, photos, slides, audios, videos and artifacts are documents that, carefully organized, tell a story.
 Or thousands of them.

-Generally organized by material or format, the current collections are those of art, objects, index cards and slides.
-This section allows to discover them, and to explore their most interesting elements.
+Generally organized by material or format, this section allows to discover them, and to explore their most interesting elements.

 The collection of artistic works includes sketches, drawings and paintings by various creators who, while passing through the Galapagos, tried to capture in their works different aspects of the archipelago's biodiversity and landscapes.
 Organized by author, the collection includes curiosities such as a set of humorous drawings, unpublished sketches and original versions of illustrations used in books.

 The art collection deposited in the CDF Archive includes original pieces, donated by their authors.
 A good part of them are drawings and illustrations of the Galapagos fauna, made from nature.

 The calendar collection is a limited series of materials for the institutional promotion of the Charles Darwin Foundation, using a set of images related to the landscapes and biodiversity of the Galapagos Islands.

 Calendars have been one of the most successful tools in the history of advertising.
 CDF did not miss such an opportunity, and created a series of calendars in which it included images of the archipelago's landscapes and biodiversity.

 The card collection includes personal and business cards, which record the identity and affiliation of those who visited the Charles Darwin Research Station at the turn of the last century.